 Legalization of non-medical marijuana appears directly related to increases in emergency room visits related to marijuana use.
-Hospitalizations related to marijuana in Colorado have increased over 81.4 percent from the year prior to legalization (2011) through 2015-from 6,305 in 2011 to 11,439 in 2014.27 Thus, three years after legalization, Colorado saw 5,134 additional ER visits related to marijuana use, or about 958 new cases for each million residents, given the state's population at that time.28
+Hospitalizations related to marijuana in Colorado have increased over 81.4% from the year prior to legalization (2011) through 2015-from 6,305 in 2011 to 11,439 in 2014.
+Thus, three years after legalization, Colorado saw 5,134 additional ER visits related to marijuana use, or about 958 new cases for each million residents, given the state's population at that time.

-Illinois' current population is 12.77 million29 Conservatively assuming that this population does not change by 2020, that yields approximately 12,234 additional marijuana-related ER visits as a product of legalization, assuming that the same increase in ER visits per million residents in Colorado after three years of legalization holds true in Illinois.
+Illinois' current population is 12.77 million.
+Conservatively assuming that this population does not change by 2020, we are left with an estimated 12,234 additional marijuana-related ER visits as a product of legalization, assuming that the same increase in ER visits per million residents in Colorado after three years of legalization holds true in Illinois.

-12.77 milion people in IL $$\left(\frac{958 \text{ new ER cases per yr}}{1 \text{ milion resident visits in IL}}\right) = 12,234 \text{ new ER visits in IL}$$ over 104,000 emergency visits annually.32 It indicates marijuana-related costs at hospitals running into the hundreds of millions of dollars per year, with individual visits reaching the hundreds of thousands of dollars.33 A lack of more specific data makes it impossible to categorize costs by condition, but it does suggest that the above \$1,270/visit estimate might lie at the low end of the possible range.
+12.77 milion people in IL \ $$\left(\frac{958 \text{ new ER cases per yr}}{1 \text{ milion resident visits in IL}}\right) = 12,234 \text{ new ER visits in IL}$$

-Per a 2013 study, the median charge for an emergency room visit was approximately \$1,270 in 2016 dollars.30 That results in costs of approximately \$15.5 million, or about 2.7 percent of projected revenues.
+Per a 2013 study, the median charge for an emergency room visit was approximately \$1,270 in 2016 dollars.
+That results in costs of approximately \$15.5 million, or about 2.7% of projected revenues.

 This is also likely a conservative estimate.
-One observational study exists that attempts to estimate hospital costs specifically related to marijuana (not just intoxication).31 That study analyzed marijuana-related costs in a 522-bed acute care hospital facility in Colorado Springs, part of a hospital network with some of the busiest emergency rooms in the state, which sees
+One observational study provides an estimate of hospital costs specifically related to marijuana (not just intoxication).
+That study analyzed marijuana-related costs in a 522-bed acute care hospital facility in Colorado Springs, part of a hospital network with some of the busiest emergency rooms in the state, which sees over 104,000 emergency visits annually.
+It indicates marijuana-related costs at hospitals running into the hundreds of millions of dollars per year, with individual visits reaching the hundreds of thousands of dollars.
+A lack of more specific data makes it impossible to categorize costs by condition, but it does suggest that the above \$1,270/visit estimate might lie at the low end of the possible range.